Bhargav141922/mars-express-orbiter-thermal-power-consumption-prediction/README.md

 ## Introduction

-This project provides an end-to-end data processing and machine learning pipeline for the Mars Express Orbiter mission to predict thermal power consumption.
-It covers each stage from data ingestion to preprocessing, model training, and finally to model testing and prediction generation.
-The entire pipeline is containerized using Docker for ease of deployment and scalability, and orchestrated using Docker Compose.
+The Mars Express Orbiter Thermal Power Consumption Prediction project aims to predict the thermal power consumption (NPWD2372) of the Mars Express Orbiter using historical telemetry data.
+The project involves data ingestion, preprocessing, model training, testing, and visualization, all orchestrated using Docker and Docker Compose.

 ## System Architecture
 ![architecture_diagram_casestudy](https://github.com/user-attachments/assets/2a16de0e-1299-43a5-aba8-e09585d61214)